an0th3rhuman/an0th3rhuman.github.io/_posts/2020-02-05-stack-buffer-overflow-easy-steps.md

 ---

 The blog is written in the assumstion you are already familiar with mona.py and Immunity debugger.
-If you are not familiar check out this cool blog first. https://www.corelan.be/index.php/2011/07/14/mona-py-the-manual/
+If you are not familiar check out this cool blog [here](https://www.corelan.be/index.php/2011/07/14/mona-py-the-manual/)

 **Easy steps for smashing stack buffer overflow:**

 Fuzzing --> finding offset --> Finding bad character --> RET to 'JMP ESP' --> Generating shell code